jkmcl/downloader/README.md

 * `versionPattern` (optional): A regular expression used to extract the file version from the page.
 The first capturing group provides the file version.

+* `fileNameTemplate` (optional): A template that defines the local name of the downloaded file.

 If either regular expression captures a file version and the file URL does not already include that version in its base name, the version is appended to the downloaded file's base name.
 For example, a file originally named `file.zip` with version `1.0` found on the page is renamed to `file-1.0.zip`.

 If both regular expressions capture a version, the value from `versionPattern` is used.

+If `fileNameTemplate` is defined, its value will be used instead as the name of the downloaded file.
+The template supports the placeholder ${version}, which is replaced with the captured version, or with the empty string if no version is captured.

 ## GITHUB